KarlHegbloom/zotero-texmacs-integration/README.md

 # Zotero - TeXmacs integration plugin and citation styles. #

 __This branch is the active (Α) development branch of this program.
-It is ready to use with Juris-M / Zotero 5.0 now.__
+It is ready to use with Juris-M 5.0 now.__

-__It is ready to try!
-I need beta testers.
+__I need beta testers.
 Please report both success and failure to this [issue tracker](https://github.com/KarlHegbloom/zotero-texmacs-integration/issues)!__

+__In particular, I have not yet tested this with Zotero 5.0, since I work primarily with Juris-M 5.0.
+Testing this is on my todo list.__

 ## News ##

-  * Update to the latest [propachi-texmacs](https://github.com/KarlHegbloom/propachi-texmacs/releases) is necessary! v1.1.180beta6 is for Juris-M / Zotero 5.0 standalone.
+  * Update to the latest [propachi-texmacs](https://github.com/KarlHegbloom/propachi-texmacs/releases)!
+It is necessary for Juris-M 5.0 standalone.
+  * You no longer need to disable the propachi-texmacs addin when you want to use Juris-M with OpenOffice or Word.
+That is because the setting of the outputFormat is moved into the document prefs, defaulting to RTF when the editor plugin does not specify otherwise.
+That means it works with both OpenOffice / Word (RTF outputFormat) as well as with the zotero-texmacs-integration (tmzoterolatex outputFormat).
+You can have both on the screen using Juris-M at the same time if you like.
-  * We are working on having a MacOS package of TeXmacs that contains the necessary support for this plugin.
+  * We are working on having installable software bundle packages of TeXmacs for MacOS and Windows that contains the necessary support for this plugin.
   * Key bindings changed: In the `zcite` context, `Tab` now calls `affirmCitation` and `Ctrl-Enter` calls `editCitation`.
 In the `zbibliography` context, `Tab` and `Ctrl-Enter` both call `editBibliography`.
   * `clipboard-copy`, `clipboard-cut`, and `clipboard-paste` now operate on new `zcite` sub-dividing tags, `zciteLayoutPrefix`, `zciteLayoutDelimiter`, `zciteLayoutSuffix`, and `zsubCite`.
 So when a `zcite` is disactivated via `Backspace` or the focus toolbar button, you have access to selection of a region for `clipboard-copy` or `clipboard-cut`, and when that region consists only of complete `zsubCite` and any of the `zciteLayout*` tags, then those `zsubCite`'s will get put onto the clipboard wrapped inside of a full `zcite`, ready to be pasted into the document's main text.
 Any clipping that is of just one `zcite` can be pasted into a disactivated `zcite` as well, as long as the cursor is *between* the `zsubCite` and `zciteLayout*` tags!